montelnurujosh/montelnurujosh/README.md

 ---

-If you'd like further edits I can: add more pinned project cards, include a contributions calendar, or create a PR instead of pushing directly to main.
-For now I pushed this README directly to main so your profile shows the updated info immediately.
+If you'd like more polish I can add short one-line descriptions under each pinned card, include demo GIFs/screenshots, or reorder the pinned projects.
+Tell me whether to (A) retry writing to main, (B) open a pull request for review, or (C) leave this file here for you to paste — and I’ll take the next step.